engage-so/engage-so.github.io/_docs/integrations/stripe.md

 > Note: To use as personalization tags, prefix with `event.` e.g `event.amount`.

 - `invoice_url` - A URL to view (and pay) for invoice if finalised.
-Available in invoice payment events.
+Available in the invoice events: Invoice created, Invoice upcoming, Invoice paid, Invoice payment successful, Invoice payment failed, Invoice voided, Invoice marked uncollectible.
 - `invoice_pdf` - A link to download PDF of the invoice if finalised.
-Available in invoice payment events.
+Available in the invoice events: Invoice created, Invoice upcoming, Invoice paid, Invoice payment successful, Invoice payment failed, Invoice voided, Invoice marked uncollectible.
 - `invoice_lines` - An array of invoice lines.
 Each item will have, `description` , `quantity`, `amount` and `currency`.
-Available in invoice payment events.
+Available in the invoice events: Invoice created, Invoice upcoming, Invoice paid, Invoice deleted, Invoice payment successful, Invoice payment failed, Invoice voided, Invoice marked uncollectible.
 - `total` - Total amount on invoice, including tax.
-Available in invoice payment and checkout session expired events.
+Available in all invoice payment and checkout session expired events.
 - `subtotal` - Total amount on invoice before tax is applied.
-Available in invoice payment and checkout session expired events.
+Available in all invoice payment and checkout session expired events.
 - `amount_paid` - Amount paid on the invoice.
-Available in invoice payment events.
+Available in all invoice payment events.
 - `amount_due` - Amount due to be paid on invoice.
 Note that this may be less than `total` as there may be credit on the customer profile.
+Available in all invoice payment events.
-- `amount` - Payment amount for one-time payments.
-Available in charge events.
+- `amount` - Payment amount.
+Available in the charge events: Charge successful and Charge failed.
-- `receipt_number` - The receipt number for a payment (one-time payments).
-Available in successful charge events.
+- `receipt_number` - The receipt number for a payment.
+Available in Chage successful, Invoice paid and Invoice successfully paid events.
-- `receipt_url` - A URL to view the payment receipt (one-time payments)..
-Available in successful charge events.
+- `receipt_url` - A URL to view the payment receipt.
+Available in Chage successful, Invoice paid and Invoice successfully paid events.
-- `description` - Description of the payment.
-Available in payment events (one time charge and invoice).
+- `description` - Description of a failed charge.
-- `failure_code` - Charge failure code (hyperlink).
 Available in failed charge events.
-- `failure_message` - This explains why the payment failed.
-Available in failed charge events.
+- `code` - Code for a failure charge.
+Available in failed charge event.
-- `trial_end` - Date trial ends
+- `trial_end` - Date trial ends.
+Available in trial-will-end event.
-- `trial_start` - Date trial starts
+- `trial_start` - Date trial starts.
+Available in trial-will-end event.
 - `subscription_start` - Date the current subscription starts or the usage period for invoice starts.
 Available for customer subscription events and invoice payment events.
 - `subscription_end` - Date the current subscription ends or the usage period for invoice ends.
 Available for customer subscription events and invoice payment events.
 - `subscription_items` - An array of subscription items.
 Each item will have, `name` (name of plan or price), `quantity`, `amount` and `currency`.
 - `currency` - Currency ISO (all caps).
 Available in all charge and invoice events
 - `status` - Payment or subscription status of the event.
-For one time charge events, possible values are succeeded, pending, or failed.
-For subscription, possible values are active, past_due, unpaid, canceled, incomplete, incomplete_expired, or trialing.
-For invoice payments, possible values are draft, open, paid, uncollectible, or void
+For charge events, possible values are `succeeded`, `pending`, or `failed`.
+For subscription, possible values are `active`, `past_due`, `unpaid`, `canceled`, `incomplete`, `incomplete_expired`, or `trialing`.
+For invoice payments, possible values are `draft`, `open`, `paid`, `uncollectible`, or `void`
 - `brand` - Card brand, e.g Visa.
 Available in Card will expire event.
 - `exp_month` - Card expiry month.
 Available in Card will expire event.
 - `exp_year` - Card expiry year.
 Available in Card will expire event.